OfficeDev/Microsoft-Teams-Samples/samples/bot-calling-meeting/csharp/README.md

 * User can ask Bot to Create a call, Transfer a call
 ![image](https://user-images.githubusercontent.com/50989436/122867719-92904800-d347-11eb-87a6-3d61c24c6451.png)

-* User can ask Bot o schedule a Meeting and invite the participants
+* User can ask Bot to schedule a Meeting and invite the participants
 ![image](https://user-images.githubusercontent.com/50989436/122867010-848df780-d346-11eb-9129-4447e39d35f5.png)

 ## Further reading